Updated November 2021

 - Notify your email list & encourage shares: Send a note to your email list or incorporate some of the latest blog posts in the monthly or quarterly email.
 More people heading to the post will increase the chance of getting social shares.

-- Reach out to influencers or publications mentioned in the article: If an influencer, publication or other resource is mentioned in the article, let those people know that they have been mentioned.
+- Reach out to influencers or publications mentioned in the article: If an influencer, publication, or other resource is mentioned in the article, let those people know that they have been mentioned.
 They will likely share it.
+You can also create pre-written tweets using ClickToTweet or just pasting in the email to make sharing as easy as possible.

 - Reach out to influencers on the topic: For exceptional pieces of blog content, there may be some influencers that would enjoy and benefit from the article.
 It’s worth reaching out to them via email or tweeting at them to share the post.